ZJU-FAST-Lab/DPtraj/README.md

 ```

 ### 2.3 Visualizing the Results
-Once the model converges, you can visualize it.
-A pretrained model is provided [here](https://drive.google.com/file/d/13o9flu4yo451FzMRhiEFF8PYq2dcNoDo/view?usp=sharing):
+Once the model converges, you can visualize it:

 ```bash
 cd ~/DPtraj/deepPathPlan